 Portraits at night are lesser in detail, the noise level is higher, and subjects look merged into the background.

 With a 32MP lens, S1 Pro can shoot really great selfies with amazing facial details and skin tones.
 The background blurs technique is spot on, and colors look punchy.
 However, the night selfies are good without flash, although the loss of details on the faces is noticeable, photos are quite acceptable.

-Vivo S1 Pro follows the path of standard S1 in many ways, but the Pro version maintains its own identity.
-The display is amazingly suitable for all kinds of content, and the phone’s ability to process most of the tasks is worth praising if not the best in this price category.
+Vivo S1 Pro follows standard S1 in many ways, but the Pro version maintains its own identity.
+The display is amazingly suitable for all kinds of content, and the phone’s ability to process most of the tasks is worth praising, if not the best in this price category.
 Vivo has improved the software part, but its primary selling feature is the quad-camera and long-lasting battery life that has also become the hallmark of Vivo phones.

-We found it really ahead of Oppo A9 2020 and Redmi Note 8 in terms of performance and battery life.
+We found it really ahead of Oppo A9 2020 and Redmi Note 8 regarding performance and battery life.
 Its camera performs well in the day, but we are a little skeptical about its performance in the low light.

 For photography lovers who want an exceptional camera in this price category, do checkout Xiaomi Redmi Note 8 Pro as well.